NBA Ticket Pricing Analysis

 Result Highlights

-The following graphic showcases the predicted ticket prices for each seat in an individual game:
+The following graphics showcase the predicted ticket prices for each seat in an individual game:

 Exploratory Analysis